449 - Degree in Finance and Accounting

 - The impairment of trade credits.

 - Recognition and valuation of accounts payable.

 - Other debtors and creditors of the activity.

 4.4.
 Course planning and calendar

-The programme and course planning will be presented on the virtual platform (https://moodle2.unizar.es/) according to the academic calendar of the University of Zaragoza and the annual schedule of the faculty of Economy and Business:
+The calendar and planning of the sessions will be published in the Digital Teaching Ring -ADD-. (https://moodle2.unizar.es/) according to the academic calendar of the University of Zaragoza and the schedules previously set by the center.